-For parents who are always hitting the road or skies, you’ll want a blanket that’s not just cozy, but travel-friendly.
-This highly rated minky blanket from Boritar is super soft and can be quickly rolled up when not in use.
-It’s also machine washable for when the inevitable happens.
+For parents who are often hitting the road or skies, you’ll want a blanket that’s not just cozy, but also travel-friendly.

 Best baby blanket for swaddling

-These come in a pack of four, yet are still slightly pricier than other muslin swaddles you can find online.
-And few folks complain about inconsistency with the overall softness of these swaddles.
+They come in a pack of four but are slightly pricier than many other muslin swaddles you can find online.
+And, a few folks complain about inconsistency with the softness.

 Best eco-friendly baby blanket